 He goes on: “Of course, (its) success has made scores of its most impressive investment fund managers and executives seriously rich along the way.

 “Indeed, many of them live in upmarket Kensington, whose gold-paved streets I tread every day on my way to work (they occasionally greet me with a royal wave before revving up their Porsche Cayenne and dashing off to work in a plume of exhaust fumes).
+Evidence.

 “Providers of certain investment platforms have also prospered – and well done I say (not an ounce of envy in me).”